 If an unmarried couple wanted to check into a hotel and not be caught doing whatever it was they were going to be doing, they’d often check-in as, “Mr. & Mrs.” Smith, Jones, John Doe, etc. It was easy to do back then, since you could sign the register book however you wanted, pay cash for the room, and that was it.
 Nowadays, hotels almost always ask for ID (here’s why).

-OK, maybe – MAYBE – there are still some, shall we say, questionable hotels that charge hourly rates and don’t ask for ID.
+OK, maybe – MAYBE – there are still some, shall we say, “questionable” hotels that charge hourly rates and don’t ask for ID.
 Perhaps they take cash for payment, too.
 I looked for some (just for research for this post, I PROMISE!) and couldn’t find any.
-If someone knows for sure, let me now.
+If someone knows for sure, let me know.

 For a long time, hotel guests were able to check-in, sign the register, show no ID, and were trusted to pay when they left the hotel.
-Of course, nowadays that’s all changed – they know who you are and they have your card number so your first night is paid for via deposit and the rest will get charged to your credit/debit card upon your leaving.
+Of course, nowadays that’s all changed – they know who you are and they have your card number so your first night is paid for via deposit (unless you got a pre-paid rate and then you’ve paid for the whole thing before you’ve even arrived) and the rest will get charged to your credit/debit card upon your leaving.

 8. Skipping Out Without Paying

 This one goes right up there with signing the register, checking in under an alias and being able to pay when you leave.
 Scammers would check in with little to no luggage.
 If they didn’t know your real name and had no way to bill you before you checked out, it was pretty simple to leave your bags in the room and exit the hotel without paying.
 Hotel employees were taught to be wary of people who fit the description of these so-called “skippers.”

 9. Beds With “Magic Fingers”